Gender diversity - Gender diversity

 It is common for people to confuse sex, gender, gender identity and sexual identity, but they are all very different things.

-(For information on sexual identity, see Background Teacher Note: Sexual Diversity.
-This offers information on how to support students of all sexual identities including those who do not identify as heterosexual.)
+(See also: Sexual Diversity.
+This offers information on how to support students of all sexual identities including those who do not identify as heterosexual.
+See also: Intersex Variations.)

 The difference between sex and gender